Donald Maclean (spy): Moscow

 Maclean, unlike Burgess, assimilated into the Soviet Union and became a respected citizen, learning Russian, receiving a doctorate, and serving as a specialist on the economic policy of the West and British foreign affairs.
 In February 1956, the presence of Maclean and Burgess in Moscow was publicly revealed following an interview with Sydney Weiland, a Reuters correspondent, and Richard Hughes of The Sunday Times, though a statement issued by the Soviet press agency TASS denied that Burgess and Maclean had ever been spies, claiming that they had gone behind the Iron Curtain to "further understanding between East and West" for the sake of world peace.

 After a brief period teaching English at a school in Kuybyshev (now Samara), Maclean joined the staff of International Affairs in early 1956 as a specialist on British home and foreign policy, and relations between the Soviet Union and NATO.
 He briefly shared a small room with his new Soviet colleagues on the second floor of the magazine's premises on Gorokhovsky Pereulok.
 He then worked for the Soviet Foreign Ministry and IMEMO, the Institute of World Economy and International Relations.

 Maclean was awarded the Order of the Red Banner of Labour and the Order of Combat.
 His publications for IMEMO were under the name of S. Madzoevsky.
-It has been claimed that in the 1970s Maclean used his prestige with the KGB to protect members of the early dissident movement.
-He seems to have had some contact with Andrei Sakharov and with Roy and Zhores Medvedev.
-Shortly before his death, he wrote a critique of the retrograde development of Soviet society.
+He seems to have had some contact with Andrei Sakharov and with twins Roy and Zhores Medvedev.

-Melinda Maclean and their children joined Maclean in Moscow more than a year after his defection.

 Extramarital affairs and later family life

 The Macleans had three surviving children: Fergus, born in 1944, Donald, in 1946, and Melinda, in 1951.
-The Maclean marriage came under pressure in Moscow, for Donald Maclean continued until the mid-1960s to drink heavily, becoming violent when drunk.
+The Maclean marriage came under pressure in Moscow, for Donald Maclean continued until the mid-1960s to drink heavily.
 Kim Philby and Melinda Maclean became lovers during a ski trip in 1964, while Eleanor Philby, Philby's American wife, was on an extended visit to the US.
 Maclean found out and broke with Philby.
 Eleanor Philby discovered the affair on her return, and left Moscow for good.
 Melinda moved in with Philby in 1966, but within three years tired of him and left.
 She left Moscow for good in 1979.
 Melinda Maclean returned to the West to be with her mother and sisters; her children soon followed her.
 She died in New York in 2010 without saying a single word to the media.

-Two of the Maclean children married Russians and left Moscow to live in London and the U.S, as they still had the right to British or American passports.
-Fergus, the eldest son, enrolled at University College London in 1974, prompting a question in Parliament.
+Maclean's son Fergus enrolled at University College London in 1974, as he had UK citizenship, prompting a question in Parliament.
 Together with her second husband, Maclean's daughter left for the United States, along with her daughter, Maclean's granddaughter.